Golden takin: Herds

 Herd sizes change with the seasons: during spring and early summer, herds can number up to 300 animals; during cooler months, when food is less plentiful, the large herds break up into smaller groups of 10 to 35 golden takins as they head up the mountain.
 Herds are made up of adult females, juveniles, subadults, and young males.
 Older males are generally solitary, except during the mating season in late summer.
 Group sizes are highly variable, influenced, among other things, by subadults gradually breaking off contact with their mother in the course of maturing.
 Human disturbance is also speculated to be an influential factor, as takins who are disturbed by humans often run in different directions, splitting the group.

 Normally solitary, bull takins meet up with herds for a short time during the rut.
 Male bulls bellow loudly to attract cows and notify other bulls of their presence.
 They may find cows by tracking their scent.
 Once they meet, a bull sniffs and licks the female to determine if she is receptive.

-Takin cows seek out areas of dense vegetation to give birth in early spring, usually to a single child, though twin births have been observed in rare cases.
+Takin cows seek out areas of dense vegetation to give birth in early spring, usually to a single calf, though twin births have been observed in rare cases.
 If a young takin is separated from its mother, it lets out a noise to alarm the mother, and the mother answers with a low, guttural call that allows for them to reunite.
 A takin kid eats solid food and stops nursing at around two months old, although it may continue to stay near its mother until after her next calf is born.
 Horns begin to grow when the takin kid is about six months old.
 At birth, takin kids are much darker than adults, which acts as camouflage, helping to protect them from predators; the dark stripe along their back disappears and their coat gets lighter in color, longer, and shaggier as they get older.